CELEBRATING 30 YEARS OF EXCELLENCE

 HPV-related cancers are caused by a different strain of HPV.

 The HPV vaccine protects against 9 strains of HPV, including strains which cause cervical cancer and genital warts.
-Vaccination is the best protection against HPV-related cancers and can be book at Fleet Street Clinic privately.
+Vaccination is the best protection against HPV-related cancers and can be booked at Fleet Street Clinic privately.

 For more information including how to book and the cost, visit our dedicated page on the HPV vaccine.

-Yes, we offer Gardasil 9.
+Yes, we offer the Gardasil 9 vaccine.

 It protects against 9 HPV strains; types 6, 11, 16, 18, 31, 33, 45, 52 & 58.